ronin-rb/ronin-code-asm/README.txt

 == DESCRIPTION:

+Ronin ASM is a Ruby library that provides dynamic Assembly source code generation.

 Ronin is a Ruby platform designed for information security and data exploration tasks.
 Ronin allows for the rapid development and distribution of code over many of the common Source-Code-Management (SCM) systems.